-(IMPORTANT JUNE 2020 UPDATE: The 2020 BWW is now an Online Conference to keep everyone safe, on October 3, 2020.
-There is much more to say about this, but immediately you should understand 1) This will be easy and awesome, and online conferences we’ve done thus far have received wonderful feedback, 2) You do not have to be tech-savvy to do this, and 3) We are keeping all aspects of the event, including one-on-one agent & editor pitching, which will now be done by Skype or Zoom or phone.
-Learn all details about the Oct.
-3 BWW Online Conference here and what everything means.)
+ONLINE: Writing Day Workshops plans both in-person and virtual/online conferences.
+The 2023 BWW is an Online Conference, on Feb.
+3-4.
+Online events are easy and awesome, and the virtual events we’ve done thus far have received wonderful feedback.
+You do not have to be tech-savvy to do this, and understand we are keeping all aspects of a traditional in-person event, including one-on-one agent & editor pitching, which will now be done by Zoom or phone.
+Learn all details about what it means to have a writers conference online.)

 1:15 – 2:30: “Writers Got Talent”—a Page 1 Critique Fest, with participating literary agents and editors.
 In the vein of “American Idol” or “America’s Got Talent,” this is a chance to get your first page read (anonymously — no bylines given) with attending agents commenting on what was liked or not liked about the submission.
 Get expert feedback on your incredibly important first page, and know if your writing has what it needs to keep readers’ attention.
 (All attendees are welcome to bring pages to the event for this session, and we will choose pages at random for the workshop for as long as time lasts.
 All submissions should be novels or memoir—no prescriptive nonfiction or picture books, please.
 Do not send your pages in advance.
 You will bring printed copies with you, and instructions will be sent out approximately one week before the event.)

 Lastly, having this new technology allows us WDW faculty members to pre-record sessions, too—meaning we will actually send attendees many extra FREE classes as part of their attendance.
-In addition to getting the weekend’s 5 classes sent to you to watch over and over again, we will also send you 12 more FREE BWW classes on the side:
+In addition to getting the weekend’s 10 classes sent to you to watch over and over again, we will also send you 10 more FREE classes on the side, for attending in 2023: